 Yeah, of course, of course.
-I think that for me, the relationship between the courts and the community is probably the most important relationship that the courts have Take the preceding lines out of recording?
+I think that for me, the relationship between the courts and the community is probably the most important relationship that the courts have that they ...
+I apologize for lack of a better word.
+They don't embrace as much as they could.
+I think that those folks that are in the community, the ones, the 75% of the people that you serve are coming from this section of Monroe County, this area.
+We don't really embrace that too much.
+We really don't try to improve those relationships, nurture those relationships.
 Really to me, that's the most important aspect of my job.